Our Mission is Safety:

 Drivers and passengers who buckle up are 50 percent more likely to survive serious motor vehicle crashes and avoid injuries, making safety belts the least expensive and most effective way to lower employer costs due to crashes and injuries.

 Safety belt laws differ from state to state, but there are adult belt use laws in 49 states and the District of Columbia.
-Despite this, in 2011, 10,180 people not wearing safety belts were killed in motor vehicle crashes.
+Despite this, in 2012, more than 20,000 people not wearing safety belts were killed in motor vehicle crashes.
 Encouraging employees to wear their safety belts will greatly increase their chances of surviving a traffic crash, and is the easiest way to lower crash-related costs.

 What's the Problem